FawazQutami/Travelling-Salesman-Problem-Simulated-Annealing/README.md

 Also, in the case of decreasing the learning rate, one should consider reducing the initial and stopping temperature, as well as stopping iteration, to fine-tune the result.

 ## Study cases:
-In our case I used “Djibouti - 38 Cities” and “Qatar - 194 Cities” from http://www.math.uwaterloo.ca/tsp/world/countries.html
+In our case I used “Djibouti - 38 Cities” and “Qatar - 194 Cities” from http://www.math.uwaterloo.ca/tsp/world/countries.html.

 In both cases, I have repeated the simulated annealing 5 times to produce the best solution by using the same parameters at each repetition.
-The best solution and fitness generated was:

 ### Djibouti - 38 Cities: